Tiendil/tiendil-org-content/content/posts/2024-020-grainau-hikes-and-beer-on-3000-meters/en.md

 The water is clean and suitable for swimming, and there's a boat rental, but we didn't test the water: sometimes the weather wasn't right, and sometimes we didn't have time.

+You can walk from the villages to Eibsee, but it takes a long time and the path has a significant elevation, so it's better to go by bike, bus or train.

 /// brigid-images
 caption = "Views around Eibsee."